ChenSJ98/exercise-codes/CS316_Cloud_Computing/Assignment 2/11612028_assignment2.md

   One drawback of this design is that it takes a lot of memory.
 My computer (with 16GB RAM) can’t support simulation of 100000 requests.

   Still, this simulation cannot reflect the real situation when the number of threads are too large.
-But it gives a better simulation and creating and start threads in a for loop.
+But it gives a better approximation than creating and start threads in a for loop.

 ### Multi-threaded RMI Implementation